Thanthonni

 It was released on 18 March 2010.

 Plot

-Kochukunju is the spoiled, drunkard son of the Vadakkan Veettil family in Taliparambu, Kannur.
-He is the son of Katrina, who got pregnant with Kochukunju from a wandering stage artist David out of wedlock (though they later married).
-David has died and Kochukunju is hated by everyone in his family except his younger uncle, because they want to divide the Vadakkan Veetil property and engage in some business and he is a barrier for them.
+Kochukunj is the youngest spoiled, drunkard son of the Vadakkanveettil Tharavadu in Taliparambu, Kannur.
+He is the son of Katrina,the youngest and only daughter of the Vaadakkanveetil Tharavadu, who got pregnant with Kochukunju from a wandering stage artist David out of wedlock (though they later married).
+David has died.

-It is revealed that Kochukunju knows the whereabouts of both his dad and Neelan, the killer who spared his dad.
+It is revealed that David is still alive and Kochukunju knows the whereabouts of both his dad and Neelan, the killer who spared his dad.
 His dad promises him to return one day.